 When anyone can edit a Wikipedia article, it can be hard to keep the facts straight.
-So here’s some answers straight from Lapland to clear up some common misconceptions and notions.
+So here are some answers straight from Lapland to clear up some common misconceptions and notions.

 1. It’s Always Winter Here

 The rest of the year … well, it’s more common in Lapland to talk about eight seasons—only three of which are “proper” winter.
 Late spring is marked by the break up of the ice in rivers and lakes and the end of the snow.
-Summer is the time of Midnight Sun, when Lapland goes green and warm.
-Harvest is the end of summer, when temperatures drop and night falls once again.
-Ruska is the colourful autumn season.
+Summer is the time of Midnight Sun when Lapland goes green and warm.
+Harvest is the end of summer when temperatures drop and night falls once again.
+Ruska is the colorful autumn season.
 The first snow marks the beginning of winter, with subzero temperatures and short days.

 2. We have a shoreline on the Arctic Ocean

 We understand this one, really.
 When the internet conspiracists try to convince the world that the country of Finland doesn’t even exist, it can be hard to know where we are, who our neighbors are and what we connect to.

 Lapland does not have any borders on the Arctic Ocean.
 However, the Arctic Ocean is only about a 45-minute drive from the village of Kilpisjärvi, Finland to the southernmost tip of the Lyngen fjord in Norway.
 On the eastern side of Lapland, the Tarenger fjord in Norway, which opens to the Barents Sea, is about 30 minutes away from Nuorgam, Finland.
 Both these fjords are accessible via European highways all year round.
 If it’s Arctic waters you’re after, however, the Baltic Sea begins in Kemi, Lake Inari (called the Sámi Sea) is Finland’s 3rd largest lake, and there are countless rivers and lakes throughout Lapland.

 3. Lapland is home to glaciers and icebergs